NeoZ666/Rust-Trading-Bot/README.md

     - link: https://testnet.bybit.com/
 2. Enable 2FA in setting
 3. Run `docker run -it --rm -v $PWD/src/:/home/src rust-bot` in the dir

+## Future Work

+1. Integrating with Paper Trading Platforms using AzureDevops Pipeline for automated trading.
+2. Futures and Options Trading
+3. Learn more Rust.

+## Feedback and Issues

+If you encounter any issues or have feedback, please [submit an issue](https://github.com/NeoZ666/Rust-Trading-Bot/issues).
+We appreciate your input!

+## Contributing

+We welcome contributions from the community.
+Fork the repository, make your changes, and submit a pull request.
+See our [contributing guidelines](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) for more details.